-"We shouldn't have to spend valuable time and energy ensuring that our veteran receives the care and services they need,” says Lara Garey of Austin, Texas.
-She is also an Elizabeth Dole fellow and caregiver for her 51-year-old husband Tom Garey, an Air Force veteran with ALS.
+“We shouldn’t have to spend valuable time and energy ensuring that our veteran receives the care and services they need,” says Lara Garey of Austin, Texas.
+She is also an Elizabeth Dole fellow and caregiver for her 51-year-old husband, Tom Garey, an Air Force veteran with ALS.

 “We need to spend that precious time … making those memories that will carry us over after they pass,” she says.
 “We all know what the end result of this disease is: The veteran will die.”

-When AARP asked whether a veteran with ALS would be eligible for the expanded caregiving benefit, a VA spokeswoman said the department “can't comment on regulations until they are made public” and eligibility is determined case by case.
+When AARP asked whether a veteran with ALS would be eligible for the expanded caregiving benefit, a VA spokeswoman said that the department “can’t comment on regulations until they are made public” and that eligibility is determined case by case.

 Tiered system is complicated

-Still others believe that the VA should offer caregiver benefits to all veterans regardless of injury.
+Some military families contend the VA should offer caregiver benefits to all veterans regardless of injury.

 Patti Shea of Tallahassee, Florida, has been a caregiver for her 80-year-old father, James Shea, who has dementia and chronic obstructive pulmonary disease.
 He served in the Marine Corps in Vietnam before the full campaign and therefore is ineligible for full aid and attendance benefits, a program that provides an additional pension.

-She started caring for him in October 2011 when he didn't need constant help but in the past few years he has required “100 percent care,” she says.
+She started caring for him in October 2011, when he didn’t need constant help, but in the past few years he has required “100 percent care,” she says.

 In terms of what the veterans are eligible for, the VA benefits system is “very tiered,” she says.
 The benefits her father receives still include one month of respite a year, home health nurses and a home improvement grant.

-Yet, if her father had qualified for aid and attendance, “the next tier up,” he would receive the nursing hours she says he needs.
+If her father had qualified for aid and attendance, “the next tier up,” he would receive the nursing hours she says he needs.